vrozhdestvenskyi/tracking/README.md

-Just checking that GitExt was set up correctly.
+Just checking that GitExt was set up correctly on the tablet.